vjgtigers/traffic-sim/README.md

 ```

+Additionally, you may use the `avgSpeedCalculation.py` file to extract an CSV file of the average speed at each period in the simulation.
+ex usage: `python avgSpeedCalculation.py <file name>.xml -o "<output file name>.csv"`

 # Data Visualization

 SUMO provides many tool for this in the source code.
 If you installed SUMO the tradition way or compiled from source they will be packaged with it.